 "Dream Unique" and "Intellectual Property is at the Heart of Every Business" are registered and common law trademarks of Rashauna Norment.

-The information provided on this website is for information purposes only and does not establish an attorney-client relationship.
+The information provided on this website is for information and education purposes only and does not establish an attorney-client relationship.